Hands-on Experience for Aspiring Arts Managers

 - Marketing (Press, Advertising, Graphic Design)

-- Education (Performing Arts for Everyone, Community & National Partnerships, Theater for Young Audiences, Changing Education through the Arts, and Explore the Arts)
+- Education (Performing Arts for Everyone, Community & National Partnerships, Theater for Young Audiences, Research and Evaluation, Changing Education through the Arts, and Explore the Arts)

 - Programming (Dance Programming, Jazz Programming, International Programming)